pulumi/workshops/aws-proton/README.md

 1. Bundle the Proton templates: `make templates`
 1. Deploy the base infra: `cd proton/base-infra && pulumi up -y` (You'll get prompted for any missing config values.)
 1. Deploy the environment template: `cd proton/environment-template && pulumi up -y`
-1. Deploy the service template: `cd proton/environment-template && pulumi up -y`
+1. Deploy the service template: `cd proton/service-template && pulumi up -y`

 Then, in the AWS Proton console, to demonstrate Proton's capabilities:

 1. Deploy an environment using the deployed environment template.
+Be sure to specify the CodeBuild Provisioning Role, e.g.:
 1. Deploy a service into the environment using the deployed service template.
+(Note that a the time of writing, Proton may not correctly validate that the `port` field is required when deploying the service template via the wizard in the AWS Console.)
 1. In the Proton console, navigate to Service Instances, then the Service Instance you just deployed.
 Find the service's URI in the Outputs section.
 1. Open the web browser to the deployed service's URI.
-Note that it may give an HTTP 503 error for a minute or two minutes until the load balancer detects the service as healthy.
+Note that the URL may give an HTTP 503 error for a minute or two minutes until the load balancer detects the service as healthy.

 ## Access Token